WorldWideWebster/github.io/Projects/Guitars/AriaProII_Knight_Warrior.md

 grand_parent: Projects
 ---

+### TLDR:
 Pickguard SVG files, free to download and use for yourself:
 [Pointy](/assets/img/guitars/KW/apii_kw_pg_pointy.svg)  |
 [Rounded](/assets/img/guitars/KW/apii_kw_pg_pointy.svg)

+# Intro
 About a decade ago from writing this (2023), I picked up my first real guitar since moving to MA.
 I had an Aria acoustic, which was the guitar I learned on, so I knew the name Aria.
-Aria Pro OO was their 80's attempt at modern rebranding.
+Aria Pro II was their 80's attempt at modern rebranding.

 \$60 later, I had an Aria Pro II Knight Warrior, which was in playable, yet rough shape.